 At the beginning of each semester (or just prior to the beginning), students will contact ARC staff in writing at firstname.lastname@example.org to request notification of accommodations to professors.
 Students will need to indicate each class and professor to be notified and outline which accommodations will be needed.
 For example:

 Please notify Professor X in class MAT 1070-800 of my accommodations for testing.

 Please notify Professor Y in class HST 3700-801 of my accommodation of relaxed attendance and testing accommodations.

 7. Disabled students are responsible for contacting ARC staff if reasonable accommodations are not implemented in an effective or timely manner.
 ARC staff will work with UNCP personnel and disabled students to resolve any disagreements regarding approved and implemented accommodations.

-8. Students with disabilities who believe they have been discriminated against on the basis of their disability may file a grievance with the ADA Coordinator in D.F.
-Lowry, Room 107.
+8. Students with disabilities who believe they have been discriminated against on the basis of their disability may file a grievance with the ADA Coordinator in Oxendine Administrative Building, Room 110.